Azure/config-driven-data-pipeline/README.md

-# Configuration Driven Data Pipeline - Basic Concept and Implementation
+# Config-Driven Data Pipeline

 [![pypi](https://img.shields.io/pypi/v/cddp.svg)](https://pypi.org/project/cddp)

 ## Why this solution

-This repository is a solution of data pipeline that is driven by a configuration file.
-The configuration file is a JSON file that contains the information about the data sources, the data transformations and the data curation.
+This repository is to illustrate the basic concept and implementation of the solution of config-driven data pipeline.
+The configuration is a JSON file that contains the information about the data sources, the data transformations and the data curation.
 The configuration file is the only file that needs to be modified to change the data pipeline. **In this way, even business users or operation team can modify the data pipeline without the need of a developer.**

 This repository shows a simplified version of this solution based on [Azure Databricks](https://learn.microsoft.com/en-us/azure/databricks/scenarios/what-is-azure-databricks), [Apache Spark](https://spark.apache.org/docs/latest/index.html) and [Delta Lake](https://www.delta.io).
 The configuration file is converted into Azure Databricks Job as the runtime of the data pipeline.
 It targets to provide a lo/no code data app solution for business or operation team.